Blood Clot Anniversary

 Exactly one year ago, I was admitted into the ICU after a CT scan revealed the unthinkable – a blood clot in my brain.
 It’s an eerie feeling thinking about that day, and I am very emotional writing this post.

 At the time, I was in excruciating head pain and had been for 3 days.
 Despite the fact that I was somewhat delirious, I vividly remember hearing the words, “you have a blood clot in your brain.”
 As I was admitted in the ER, I remember crying and feeling overcome with terror and helplessness.
 Fortunately, Rob was by my side supporting me the entire time and kept his composure.
 I don’t know what I would have done without my sweet husband.
 After the initial shock factor, learning that surgery wasn’t required also brought significant relief.
-Full details about my experience are in a previous blog post here.

 Other than follow-up appointments, 7 months of blood thinners, and occasional headaches, my life pretty much resumed to normal.
 Despite the cons, this silly blood clot has changed me for the better.